mellea.stdlib.session

 - You can directly run an instruction or a send a chat, instead of first creating the

-object and then later calling backend.generate on the object. - The context is “threaded-through” for you, which allows you to issue a sequence of commands instead of first calling backend.generate on something and then appending it to your context.
+InstructionorChatobject and then later calling backend.generate on the object. - The context is “threaded-through” for you, which allows you to issue a sequence of commands instead of first calling backend.generate on something and then appending it to your context.

-s and managing your Context and Backend directly.
+MelleaSessions and managing your Context and Backend directly.

-, and other convenience functions here instead of in Context
+Note: we put the instruct, validate, and other convenience functions here instead of in Context or Backend to avoid import resolution issues.

 Methods: